 What is last mile carrier tracking?

 Last mile carrier tracking is the fulfillment, shipping, and delivery status of a customer’s order.
 This information shows the customer the whereabouts of their package in real-time.

-Last mile carriers are constantly looking for new ways to improve efficiencies and shorten that last mile.
+Last mile carriers are constantly looking for new ways to improve efficiency and shorten that last mile.
 These are some of the features every carrier should look for in a last mile delivery tracking platform.